brooklynrail/brooklynrail-platform/content/events/2022/01/for-a-dyson-sphere-haroon-mirza.md

 ---
 title: "For A Dyson Sphere: Haroon Mirza"
 deck: ""
-summary: "Artist Haroon Mirza joins the Rail for a conversation.
+summary: "Artist Haroon Mirza joins Rail Editor-at-Large Charlotte Kent for a conversation.
 We conclude with a poetry reading by Paige Murphy. "
 people:
   - person: haroon-mirza
+  - person: charlotte-kent
 poets: []
 date: 2022-02-04T13:00:00-0500
 end_date: 2022-02-04T14:30:00-0500